dubiousdavid/dominator/README.md

 ## Example Usage

-Clone this repo and run `lein cljsbuild once dev`.
+Clone this repo and run `lein cljsbuild once test`.
 Open `test.html` in a browser to play with the example below.

 ### Overview